-Note: the statistical MCU access to the MSP, and the total length of the video data flow from MCU to MSP, report, in theory every normal exit report once.
-But the need to consider abnormal exit MCU, general users in more than 10 seconds, you need every 10 seconds to be reported to MSP a, MSP judge, statistics according to the account, to "exit" identification report shall prevail, or report the last to process shall prevail.
+Note: the statistical MCU access to the MSP, and the total length of the video data flow from MCU to MSP report once in theory every normal exit.
+But the abnormal exit MCU, general users in more than 10 seconds, need to be reported to MSP every 10 seconds .
+MSP judges statistics according to the account to "exit" identification report shall prevail, or report the last to process shall prevail.

 5.3 Reference point Wm: WAP GW- MSP